Businesses run on data and metrics. You can only improve various business areas if you know how to measure their success – and sales is no different.

-For small businesses, in particular, knowing how their customer retention efforts are working is very important.
+For growing businesses, in particular, knowing how their customer retention efforts are working is very important.

 Useful KPIs to determine customer retention can be a customer churn rate, which gives you the number of customers who have dropped off during a given period.

 Repeat customer rate is a similar KPI, which gives you the percentage of customers who have done business with you more than once.